Index of Images, Part IX: Barbara F. McManus

 Keywords: family, education, lectus

-The high relief depicts children holding masks, musical instruments and scrolls, perhaps symbolizing Muses, but certainly emphasizing the learning of the dead youth.
+The high relief depicts nine children holding masks, musical instruments and scrolls, perhaps symbolizing Muses, but certainly emphasizing the learning of the dead youth.

 On the left side, one boy holds a mask and another holds a cithara and plectrum (pick); in the central scene, the dead youth sits on stool holding an open scroll, while a boy on his left writes on a wax tablet with a stylus, and a figure on his right (whose clothing suggests that she may be a girl) holds a closed scroll with a bundle of scrolls at her feet; on the right side, a boy holds a mask while another holds a double flute.